A Detailed Guide to Do-it-yourself Plumbing: Fixing Frequent Issues at Home

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping faucets, running toilets clogged drains, and low water pressure.
+The most common plumbing problems are dripping taps and toilets that run, clogged drains, and low pressure water.

-You will need a few essential tools such as the plunger, an adjustable wrench pipe wrench, Teflon tape and the screwdriver.
+You will need a few essential tools such as a plunger, adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?